ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-2-3.md

-Chapter 2: Defining Digital Leadership: Assessing Your Personal Digital Leadership Style
+Assessing Your Personal Digital Leadership Style
 ========================================================================================

 Assessing your personal digital leadership style is critical for effective leadership in the modern age.
 In this chapter, we will explore strategies for assessing your personal digital leadership style.